I read you're merging with another company. Can you give me more details?

 Who will lead the new company?

-KCETLink will have an Office of the President that includes Al Jerome as KCETLink's Chief Executive Officer and Paul S. Mason is its Chief Strategy Officer, and Mare Mazur as Chief Operating Officer.
-Wendy Hanamura will also have an executive leadership role as part of the Office of the President and be based in San Francisco.
+KCETLink has an Office of the President that includes Al Jerome as KCETLink's Chief Executive Officer, Paul S. Mason is its Chief Strategy Officer, Mare Mazur as Chief Operating Officer and Wendy Hanamura as the Chief Digital Officer based in San Francisco.

 Will KCET still serve the same geographic region?